-One of the major issues concerning ACOSS is poverty in Australia.
+One of the major issues ACOSS is concerned with is poverty in Australia.

 As part of our series on Poverty and Inequality in Australia, ACOSS has produced a number of “Poverty in Australia” reports.
-Below is a snapshot from the most recent of these:
+Below is some information about the most recent of these:

-In October 2014, ACOSS released a new report revealing that poverty is growing in Australia with an estimated 2.5 million people or 13.9% of all people living below the internationally accepted poverty line.
+In October 2016, ACOSS released a new report revealing that poverty is growing in Australia, with an estimated 2.9 million people or 13.3% of all people living below the internationally accepted poverty line.

 ACOSS CEO Dr Cassandra Goldie said: